Pokémon Mystery Dungeon: Explorers of Time and Explorers of Darkness: Development

 On March 20, 2007, Famitsu teased a sequel in the Pokémon Mystery Dungeon series.
 The then untitled game would make use of the Nintendo DS's dual screens and Wi-Fi support.
 Moreover, it was the first time Chunsoft made a sequel to a Mystery Dungeon game involving licensed characters other than Dragon Quest’s Torneko or Final Fantasy’s Chocobo.
 Two months after the announcement, Chunsoft confirmed the sequel to the series with an official title and the games being two versions like the Rescue Team games; Pokémon Mystery Dungeon: Explorers of Time and Pokémon Mystery Dungeon: Explorers of Darkness respectively.
 It confirmed the aforementioned new features explained in March, in addition to featuring Generation IV Pokémon and the ability to choose two of 16 characters; one as the protagonist and one as the partner similar to the previous games.

 During early development, Shin-ichiro Tomie has thought of expressing the meetings and partings theme through bubbles at the game's prologue and end; a theme that is used throughout the series since its inauguration.
 Additionally, it was close to be scrapped from the final production, before the team was able to add it near the end.
+An idea was introduced where players could communicate between different hardware much like Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team between the Game Boy Advance and the Nintendo DS.
+In this case, they were focused on the Nintendo DS and a game made for the Wii, but was later scrapped due to lack of detailed information of the latter hardware.
+This idea was eventually recycled for the Nintendo DS remake of Shiren the Wanderer GB2: Magic Castle of the Desert, where players can exchange content with Shiren the Wanderer 3 via Wi-Fi connection until its discontinuation on July 27, 2011.

 Later in August 2007, the duo received an official release date in Japan set for September 13, 2007 along with a playable demo during Pokémon Festa 2007.
 Four months after the games were released in Japan, a North American release was officially teased from Nintendo, with a pending date set for Q2 2008.
 The official release date was confirmed the month after, being April 28, 2008, before it was released a week earlier.